felipelouza/gsa-is/README.md

 other algorithms in the experiments.

-**New**: gSAIS+LCP and gSACA-K+LCP extends the algorithms gSAIS and gSACA-K to also compute the LCP-array based on the algorithms by Fischer [5] and by Louza et. al [6].
+**New**: gSAIS+LCP and gSACA-K+LCP extends the algorithms gSAIS and gSACA-K to also compute the LCP-array.
+The new algorithms are based on the algorithms by Fischer [5] and by Louza et. al [6].

 --
 ##run: